Your phone is going to die. Is there another way?

 Few things in this life are certain, but one of them is that your smartphone will one day perish.

 No matter how much you spend or how carefully you care for it, phones just have a death day.
 When it does come, suspiciously coinciding with the end of your two-year contract, there’s little you can do.
-And really, it’s not a shock.

-Perhaps you’ll trade it in somewhere for a tenner, or get it recycled.
+You could trade it in somewhere for a tenner, or get it recycled.
 But most likely it nestles in your office cabinet, third drawer down, among your personal accumulated jungle of the obsolete.
 A new home between scart lead city and floppy disk forest.